olidennis/round-eliminator/README.md

 static GLOBAL: Jemalloc = Jemalloc;
 ```

-Note: Mimalloc and Jemalloc make round eliminator roughly 30% faster.
+Note: Mimalloc and Jemalloc make Round Eliminator roughly 30% faster.
 Mimalloc seems to be better on Windows and MacOS, while Jemalloc seems to be better on Linux.
 Moreover, not using the default allocator seems to also fix an issue on MacOS.
 More in detail, without Mimalloc, on MacOS, on ARM CPUs, you may get random crashes, something like:
 ```
 round-eliminator-server(75480,0x16cc4f000) malloc: *** error for object 0x60003ce07ff0: pointer being freed was not allocated round-eliminator-server(75480,0x16cc4f000) malloc: *** set a breakpoint in malloc_error_break to debug